The navigation on the top of the homepage provides a variety of options to access content on the site, including Explore and Browse functions.

 Below the search bar is a banner image with a link to the featured content on Bloomsbury Medieval Studies, followed by a brief description of the platform.
-On the left-hand side there are also buttons with topics through which you can explore the site, and tile links to explore images on the right-hand side.

 At the bottom of the page there is a link to the interactive timeline that covers 500 historical events and 100 objects, organized into the regions of Africa, the Americas & Oceania, Asia, Europe and the Middle East.

 To search, type your search term in the Search bar at the top of each page.
 Clicking the magnifying glass button or pressing return will take you to the results page.